sgorgun/abstract-classes-upskill/README.md

    <details>
    <summary>

-   The basic toll calculations
+   The basic toll calculations.

    </summary>

-   The most basic toll calculation relies only on the vehicle type.
+   The base toll calculations relies only on the vehicle type.

    _For example:_